GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 ### Description

 Configure Datastream to replicate data from the *ORDERS* table in the Oracle database into the bucket created in the previous challenge in *JSON* format using the *datastream* user, validate it, but **don't start** it yet.

-> **Note** Make sure to include existing records in the stream as well.
+Make sure to include existing records in the stream as well.

-> **Note** We have fulfilled The Oracle source and Cloud Storage destination prerequisites during setup, so you can ignore that section.
+> **Note** We have fulfilled the Oracle source and Cloud Storage destination prerequisites during setup, so you can ignore that section (and ignore the potential validation error for Cloud Storage permissions at the end).

 ### Success Criteria